-Badaga is a Southern Dravidian language spoken by about 400,000 people in the India state of Tamil Nadu, especially in the Nigliri Hills.
+Badaga is a Southern Dravidian language spoken by about 400,000 people in the Indian state of Tamil Nadu, especially in the Nilgiri Hills.
 It is closely related to Kannada.

 Various ways have been devised to write Badaga using the Latin and Kannada alphabets, and in 2009 a new alphabet based on Tamil was invented by Anandhan Raju, a native speaker of Badaga from Thangadu Oranaai who works as a teacher in Chamraj.

 Recently Yogesh Raj Kadasoley has created a new script

 for Badaga and has published a book in it.
 There are also

 classes in various villages in the script.

 (Information from Sumathi Halan, a member of the Badaga community)

 Download a chart of the Badaga alphabet (Excel spreadsheet)